BELLoney/Outlier-detection/Readme.md

 **The last column of the data matrix is the true label, where 1 denotes outliers and 0 denotes inliers.**

-**-ori.mat represents the original dataset and the rest represent the results of minimum-maximum normalization.**
+**-ori.csv represents the original dataset and the rest represent the results of minimum-maximum normalization.**

 The details of data preprocessing and description are shown as follows.